Release of Financial Statements for 2020 will be published on 16th of February 2021

-Sp Mortgage Bank Plc, Central Bank of Savings Banks Finland Plc & Savings Banks Group Release of Financial Statements for 2020 will be published on 16th of February 2021
+Central Bank of Savings Banks Finland Plc, Sp Mortgage Bank Plc & Savings Banks Group Release of Financial Statements for 2020 will be published on 16th of February 2021

-Sp Mortgage Bank Plc, Central Bank of Savings Banks Finland Plc & Savings Banks Group
+Central Bank of Savings Banks Finland Plc, Sp Mortgage Bank Plc & Savings Banks Group

 Stock Exchange Release